AasveenKaur/SkypeReusableViews/README.md

 ##TestReusableView

-This is a demo project that uses reusable Video chat screen.
+This is a sample application that is using the reusable Video chat screen.
 The reusable Video chat screen package consist of three parts, namely:
  1. SFBVidoeChatViewController.xib - General Video screen UI.
  2. SFBVidoeChatViewController.swift - Video screen controller class.
  3. Utils.swift - Class with common helper methods.